 My "acu-fretless" "out lay" model costs $625 - these use slots instead of frets - like inlay grooves without any inlay in them.
 The string actually gets "fretted" on the forward edge of the groove.
 You get the accuracy of a fretted instrument and the expressiveness of a fretless.
 More on that model soon.I've discontinued my fretted version for a number of reasons.

 It was necessary to fret precisely between the metal frets to avoid a "buzz."
 Since the size of the grooves in my "acu-fretless" are .280" wide they are as easy to hit precisely and also more forgiving.

 Also the fretted version had no option of bending a note either for expression or to grab an accidental.

-While both the fretless and the "acu-fretless" can easilly be played diatonically just like your standard dulcimer, yet also chromatically since the notes between the frets are also available.
+While both the fretless and the "acu-fretless" can easily be played diatonically just like your standard dulcimer, they can also be played chromatically since the notes between the frets are also available.